How the Black Lives Matter generation remembers John Lewis

 “The first time I was introduced to Congressman Lewis was through (the 1990 PBS docuseries) ‘Eyes on the Prize.’
 And I was like, ‘Oh, that’s me.’
 He was a young, radical Black man who was challenging not just the status quo in government, but also the older leadership in the movement.
 And I felt really moved by him. … What I witnessed significantly in ‘Eyes on the Prize’ was police terror and police brutality, and the way that it was used against the (Edmund) Pettus Bridge protesters … who were brutalized fighting for a more equitable America, for Black people in particular.
 And so, we fast forward to 2020, when we have been in the streets, and the same tactics of the police being used against us as a way to deter us from fighting for Black freedom.
 And yet, that never deterred Congressman Lewis. … That is a deeply moving commitment to Black people.”

-ALENCIA JOHNSON, political strategist and movement organizer:
+ALENCIA JOHNSON, political strategist:

 “I had the opportunity to staff (former Democratic presidential candidate) Sen. Elizabeth Warren, when we did the Edmund Pettus Bridge crossing, the Sunday before Super Tuesday, when I was working on her campaign.
 And (Lewis) came.
 It was like he was literally passing the torch to everyone who was there. … That symbol of him coming from his sick bed, all the way to Selma was just so, wow, I’m actually getting emotional thinking about that. … He was so intentional and persistent about ensuring that people who are fighting know that they have his support and his admiration.
 He talked about how he admires how young people are showing up now.”